Brand Identity

 The “Unique Selling Point” (USP) is a functional benefit or feature that sets you apart from your potential competitors.
 If you have developed a unique or innovative product, the USP is easy to find.
 For example, this could be an analysis tool developed for a specific industry or target group.
 If there is no such thing, you can switch to something else.

-An externally recognizable USP is the hoodie mentioned above.
+An externally recognisable USP is the hoodie mentioned above.
 This (often constructed) unique selling point is therefore often referred to as a UCP (Unique Communication Proposition).
 Products such as Toblerone show that this works in the end customer sector.
 The shape of the chocolate is a UCP.
-For service providers in the B2B sector, however, the external appearance is a very weak unique selling proposition and too strongly related to the person.
+For service providers in the B2B sector, however, the external appearance is a very weak unique selling proposition and is too person-centred.
 It has little to do with a benefit for the customer and therefore communicates little added value.

 There are countless options.
 You just need to identify the most suitable one for your target group.